Brian Sings and Swings

 "Brian Sings and Swings" is the 19th episode of the fourth season and the 69th episode of Family Guy.
-The episode was first broadcast on January 8, 2006.
+The episode was first broadcast on Fox on January 8, 2006.
 Brian meets Frank Sinatra Jr. and begins to perform on stage with him, and they are shortly joined by Stewie.
 Meanwhile, Meg pretends to be a lesbian after being offered a chance to join the Lesbian Alliance Club at her school.

 The episode was written by Michael Rowe and directed by Chuck Klein and Zac Moncrief.
 It received mostly positive reviews from critics for its storyline and many cultural references.
 The episode featured guest performances by Mark Borchardt, James Burkholder, Don LaFontaine, Mike Schank, Stacey Scowley, Frank Sinatra Jr., Nicole Sullivan, Fred Tatasciore, Audrey Wasilewski, along with several recurring guest voice actors for the series.